 Journey planning apps require cycle data in order to suggest route plans.
 Many authorities now provide open data for private app providers to use, as well as providing cycle journey planners of their own.

 A cycle information database can compile, sort and make sense of complex data.
 This data must be relevant, maintained and tested against real life measurements.
 Experienced technical staff can manipulate the database to ensure that the open data provided is fit for purpose.

 As one component of the cycle information database, a linear cycle network should be created containing advisory cycle routes.
 A long term infrastructure goal will be to join up fragmented segments to create continuous routes.
 This linear cycle network can be shared in relevant formats for collaboration across departments, which helps to increase engagement and remove siloed thinking.

-Our blog post Making walking and cycling part of transport planning discusses the aim of integrating cycle and walking modelling data into transport planning.
 Infrastructure planning must take into account and predict the affects of new infrastructure on road networks.
 As infrastructure is improved over time, this must be included in the planning and analysis process.

 The cycle information database should be designed and maintained by technical experts who can integrate relevant data into existing transport planning modelling systems.